 The first and eighth grades form a special bond through the Big Sister Little Sister relationship.
 Each eighth grader is paired with a first grader to mentor and lead through the year.
 The girls take a joint field trip in the fall, celebrate Christmas together, and have a picnic in the spring.

 Mission Day is sponsored by the eighth grade to raise awareness, money, and goods for various mission projects.
-On Halloween, the gym undergoes a transformation and becomes a place for karaoke, haunted houses, cakewalks, and more.
+In October, the gym undergoes a transformation and becomes a place for karaoke, haunted houses, cakewalks, and more.
 Each grade takes part in the celebrations and the funds raised benefit charitable causes.

 Each Christmas season, the Villa community gathers in Sacred Heart Chapel to celebrate the miracle of Jesus’ birth.
 Led by the eighth grade, choir and handbell ensemble, the Christmas Pageant allows everyone to pause and witness the prayer of the season.